-The Company's flagship project is the CuMo Project, located in Idaho, in the United States.
-The Company's Boise property, also located in Idaho, is contiguous to and provides access to the CuMo Project.
+The Company's flagship project is the CuMo molybdenum project, located in Idaho, in the United States.

 The Company has other unproven mineral right interests in the United States and in Canada, which have been either optioned to other exploration companies, or written down to a nominal carrying value.